Notification: Medication Administration Protocol

 - iii.
 Stock epinephrine is ordered and distributed to school sites by the Student and Family Services Division.
-Replacement of used stock epinephrine is also coordinated through Student and Family Services.
+Replacement of used stock epinephrine is also coordinated through the Student and Family Services Division.

-11. A credentialed school nurse will hold an annual professional development on medication administration for school staff who are responsible for administering or assisting with medication to students.
+12. A credentialed school nurse will hold an annual professional development on medication administration for school staff who are responsible for administering or assisting with medication to students.

 This page was last updated on August 19, 2022